The Young and the Hopeless: Release

-On July 7, 2003, "Girls & Boys" was released as a single.
+On April 28, 2003, "Girls & Boys" was released as a single in Europe.
 The CD version also included "If You Leave", a live version of "The Motivation Proclamation", and "Complicated" as B-sides.
-To promote the group's September–November arena tour, "Hold On" was released to alternative rock radio.
+To promote the group's September–November arena tour, "Hold On" was released to alternative rock radio on October 13, 2003.
 In October, the group filmed a music video for the track with director Samuel Bayer.
 It premiered on Total Request Live the following month.
 For the music video, the group collaborated with the American Foundation for Suicide Prevention; it features people with their dead relatives and people who have attempted suicide.
 Later, on January 13, 2004, the latter track and "The Young & the Hopeless" were released as a joint single.
 The music video for "The Young & the Hopeless" was directed by Sam Erickson and the Madden brothers.
 The video was filmed on a sound stage in Indianapolis, Indiana.
 The set was filled with trophies and ribbons, which the band destroy towards the end of the video.
 In September 2003, the album was reissued as a two-CD package with Good Charlotte.

 The Young and the Hopeless was pressed on vinyl in 2014 and 2016 by Enjoy the Ride Records.
 Four tracks from it—"The Anthem" (by Million $ Mano and featured Hollywood Holt), "Girls & Boys" (by Ed Banger Allstars), "The Young & the Hopeless" (by Mr. Hahn) and "Hold On" (by the Academy Is...)—were remixed for inclusion on Good Charlotte's Greatest Remixes (2008) compilation.
 "Lifestyles of the Rich & Famous", "The Anthem", "Girls & Boys", "The Young & the Hopeless" and "Hold On" were included on the band's Greatest Hits (2010) compilation.